GenericMappingTools/gmt/doc/rst/source/GMT_Tutorial.rst

      gmt grdgradient us.nc -Ne0.8 -A100 -fg -Gus_i.nc

-Given the CPT file and the two gridded data sets we can create the shaded relief image:
+Given the CPT and the two gridded data sets we can create the shaded relief image:

    ::